dbcook/openrocket-database/docs/estes_history_and_sub_brands.md

 ## Cross-Pollination

 Besides the recycling of old kit names, there were a few technology holdovers from the merged-in companies.

-Probably the most obvious was the persistent use by Estes of the "BT-56" tube size and associated plastic parts, which was never in the Estes line before the mergers.
+Probably the most obvious was the persistent use by Estes of the "BT-56" tube size and associated plastic parts, a size that was never in the Estes line before the mergers.
 It turns out the BT-56 is essentially identical to the Centuri ST-13 tube size.
 The reason for its continuance is not the tube size, but the fact that Centuri had good plastic injection mold tooling for a quad fin unit (Challenger II), nose cone, and egg capsule in that size, and perhaps an inventory of already molded parts.
 The high cost of the tooling made it far cheaper to issue a BT-56 sized kit (tubes are inexpensive in any size) than to create new plastics tooling in the Estes standard BT-55 size.

 ## Hobbico Bankruptcy and Financial Issues

 Estes has been sold once again following the Hobbico bankruptcy in January 2018, triggered after a 33% sales decline from 2016 to 2017 left it unable to service its ~$175M debt.
 Terms used in some of the filings strongly suggest that key unpaid suppliers cut off shipments, leaving Hobbico unable to operate.
 From other numbers that came out in the Chapter 11 filings (sales plummeted from $170M to ~$110M),